J-TUREK/J-TUREK/README.md

 - Data analytics and modelling.
 - Timeseries analysis with `Python`, particularly `Pandas`, `Numpy`, `Matplotlib`.
 - Introduction to `Machine Learning` models for financial markets.
-- Trading algorithms 🤖.
+- Trading algorithms.
-- NFT and web3 experimentation.

-I'm looking to expand my network and collaborate on exciting projects.
-Find me on [LinkedIn](https://www.linkedin.com/in/jamie-turek-95b338106/)

-## Private Repos and projects
+## Private Repos and projects:

 - SparkTraders™ is a fully bootstrapped cryptocurrency tracking and monitoring website / dashboard, pictured below.
 The project consists of two large components- the web interface, and the underlying real-time market analysis.